American University of Beirut

 A student may not register for a course more than three times, including withdrawals.
 For the third registration, permission from the student’s academic advisor and the academic unit concerned is required.

+The Arts and Sciences Undergraduate Student Academic Affairs Committee may consider a fourth registration under special circumstances.
 A student who at the end of her/his senior year fails to attain a cumulative average of 2.3 in her/ his major field is required to take additional courses in that field or to repeat courses in which the student has scored low grades, provided s/he is permitted to continue at the university.

 Summer Session